beast-dev/BeastJar/cran-comments.md

     CRAN that depend on 'BeastJar' whose function is solely to be a repository of shared (Java) code to be used by those other packages, and is not expected to require frequent updates.

-* Message: Please write package names, software names and API names in single quotes (e.g. 'BEAST') in Title and Description.
-  - Fixed.

-* Message:  If there are references describing the (theoretical background of) methods in your package, please add these in the Description field of your DESCRIPTION file in the [appropriate] form
-   - Fixed.
-Now included in DESCRIPTION is:
-     Suchard et al (2018) <doi:10.1093/ve/vey016>

-* Message: Please add small executable examples in your Rd-files.
-   - We now include a small executable example.

 ## Test environments
 * local OS X install, R 4.0.0